perladvent/perldotcom/content/article/_pub_2012_06_perlunicook-unicode-linebreaking.md

 {
-   "tags" : [],
-   "date" : "2012-06-12T06:00:01-08:00",
-   "slug" : "/pub/2012/06/perlunicook-unicode-linebreaking",
-   "draft" : null,
+   "image" : null,
-   "authors" : [
+   "description" : "℞ 41: Unicode linebreaking If you've ever tried to fit a large amount of text into a display area too narrow for the full width of the text, you've dealt with the joy of linebreaking (or word wrapping).
+As you...", "authors" : [
       "tom-christiansen"
    ],
+   "draft" : null,
-   "image" : null,
+   "thumbnail" : null,
-   "title" : "Perl Unicode Cookbook: Unicode Linebreaking", "thumbnail" : null,
+   "title" : "Perl Unicode Cookbook: Unicode Linebreaking", "tags" : [],
+   "slug" : "/pub/2012/06/perlunicook-unicode-linebreaking",
+   "date" : "2012-06-12T06:00:01-08:00",
-   "categories" : "unicode",
+   "categories" : "unicode"
-   "description" : "â 41: Unicode linebreaking If you've ever tried to fit a large amount of text into a display area too narrow for the full width of the text, you've dealt with the joy of linebreaking (or word wrapping).
-As you..."
 }

-â 41: Unicode linebreaking {#Unicode-linebreaking}
+℞ 41: Unicode linebreaking {#Unicode-linebreaking}
 --------------------------

 If you've ever tried to fit a large amount of text into a display area